-- (1) Unplug - the power cord from the electrical outlet, - the modular jack of the telephone line, - the modular jack of the handset (and remove the handset)\, - the USB cable, if connected (not shown below), and - the modular jack of the external telephone set if connected (not shown below). - (2) Remove - the paper tray and - the handset mount (by pulling the tab and sliding the handset mount in the direction of the arrow shown below)\. - (3) Remove memory cards if inserted in the machine.
+- (1) Unplug

+- the power cord from the electrical outlet,

+- the modular jack of the telephone line from the machine,

+- the modular jack of the curled cord\ (and remove the handset\),

+- the USB cable, if connected (not shown below), and

+- the modular jack of the external telephone set if connected (not shown below).

+- (2) Remove

+- the document support

+- the document tray, and

+- the paper tray.

+- (3) Remove memory cards\\ if inserted in the machine.